 The line between over refactoring and improving code is very blurry.
 It is very subjective and opinion based.
 To make matters worst, non Software Developers usually don’t understand the need to redo something.
 It is counter-intuitive: when a house is being built, a wall is not demolished to build another one in it’s place.

 As much as we would love to refactor ad libitum, it is not feasible.
 It will end up creating friction with the management.
-Worst of all, they would be right.
+And worst of all, they would be right.

 How much is enough?